 The opinion of the auditor or reviewer can provide further insight into the veracity of the information presented in the financial statements.
 In an earlier section, we considered the difference between an audit engagement and a review engagement and the differences in the opinions provided by the auditor and the reviewer in their respective reports.
 If the auditor concludes at the end of the audit engagement that the financial report presents fairly or gives a true and fair view, the audit report will reflect this opinion.
 If required, the auditor may go on to state that the financial report is prepared in accordance with accounting standards and legislation (as appropriate).
 This is sometimes referred to as an unqualified or clean opinion.
-The requirement to prepare financial reports that give a true and fair view commonly arises from statutory requirements (for example the Corporations Act 2001 or Associations Incorporation Reform Act 2012).

-If a reviewer concludes at the end of the review engagement that the financial report "presents fairly" or gives a true and fair view, the reviewer will provide a conclusion that nothing has come to his or her attention that the financial report does not present a true and fair view.
+If a reviewer concludes at the end of the review engagement that the financial report presents fairly or gives a true and fair view, the reviewer will provide a conclusion that nothing has come to his or her attention that the financial report does not present a true and fair view.
 Additional statements about compliance with accounting standards and legislation may also be provided if required.

 Sometimes, an auditor or reviewer may conclude either that the financial statements contain a material misstatement, or that the auditor or reviewer has been unable to gather sufficient evidence to form an opinion.
 Users of financial statements should carefully read the audit report or review report to identify if the opinion has been modified or "qualified" as a result, and also read carefully why the auditor or reviewer has issued such an opinion.
 For example, a situation that can sometimes arise in the NFP sector that gives rise to a modified opinion is when material cash donations are received.
 Auditors and reviewers can encounter practical difficulties in gathering sufficient evidence over the completeness of income received from cash donations due to the manner in which such donations are generated (such as through street collections).
-In such instances auditors and reviewers may seek alternative sources of evidence and perform alternative testing procedures.
+In such instances, auditors and reviewers may seek alternative sources of evidence and perform alternative testing procedures.
 This could be achieved by testing and placing reliance on good internal controls, but if this is not possible, a modified or qualified opinion may be issued by the auditor or reviewer.

 Auditors or reviewers may also include emphasis of matter paragraphs.
-Whilst such paragraphs do not denote a qualified audit or review report, they are included to highlight certain aspects the auditor or reviewer believes are important to draw to the readers' attention, for an understanding of the financial statements.
+Whilst such paragraphs do not denote a qualified audit or review report, they are included to highlight certain aspects the auditor or reviewer believes are important to draw to the reader's attention, for an understanding of the financial statements.
 Such emphasis of matter paragraphs may, for example, be included when an audit or review highlights material uncertainties over the continuing ability of the NFP to operate into the foreseeable future (commonly referred to as the going concern assumption).